 - Local Bank Transfer: US (ACH), EU (SEPA), Philippines;

-- Wire Transfer: US bank wires, and the International wires expected to be added in the future.
+- Wire Transfer: US bank wires and International wires are expected to be added in the future.

 Bank account transfers depend on your country of residence, as in Europe and the US, you can expect the funds to be credited within 1-2 days, and in the Philippines between 2-4 days.

-Cash, credit/debit card, and crypto deposits are instantly available.
+Cash, credit/debit cards, and crypto deposits are instantly available.
 Deposits and withdrawals made through the Abra wire program are credited between 3 to 5 days.

 Withdrawals made through US and Philippines banks usually take up to 2-3 business days.
 Cash withdrawals are available immediately, while crypto withdrawals vary according to network traffic.

-The limits imposed by Abra will vary according to the method of payment used:
+The limits imposed by Abra will vary according to your actions:

 The Abra company operates from California, but it is registered with the SEC Philippines and other relevant entities as Plutus Technologies Philippines Corporation.

-The code of the app is not open source, and there have no publications that reveal any of the technical details behind the app.
+The code of the app is not open source, and there are no publications that reveal any of the technical details behind the app.

 Abra is a non-custodial wallet, meaning that it does not hold any of the users’ private keys.
-Abra provides mobile number verification, pin numbers, and seed recovery phrases during the registration process.
-In our Abra wallet review, we were not able to find which types of security standards are used within the wallet and exchange.
+Abra provides mobile number verification, PIN numbers, and seed recovery phrases during the registration process.

 The wallet encrypts personal user information and does not reveal sensitive data to the recipient when making transactions.
 Abra implements the Synapse Fi banking software provider and is connected to the FDIC-insured Evolve Bank to enable it to access the ACH clearing system.
 This allows the app’s system to treat bank transactions made by US users as electronic deposits and withdrawals.

-Abra’s website features guides, research, Bitcoin 101, and the FAQ section which offers information regarding their services and functionalities.
-However, it is not that easy to find something if you are looking for one particular information, and the site loads extremely slow.
+Abra’s website features guides, research, crypto 101, and the FAQ section, which offers information regarding their services and functionalities.

 Customers are able to contact the Abra support team through live chat, app, email, or social channels.
-The live chat can be accessed on their website between 9:30 AM to 4 PM PST M-F, and by accessing the “Contact Us” tab in the app you can send your email to [email protected]
+The live chat can be accessed on their website between 9:30 AM and 4 PM PST M-F, and by accessing the “Contact Us” tab in the app, you can send your email to [email protected].